mrpintime/Student_Performance_V1/README.md

 2. **Enhance Model Accuracy by Advanced Algorithms:** Experiment with more sophisticated machine learning algorithms, such as deep learning models, to potentially improve prediction accuracy.

-3. **Use Interpretability Tools:** Employ model interpretability tools and techniques, like SHAP or LIME, to better understand how model inputs affect predictions, thereby increasing transparency and trustworthiness.

-4. **User Interface for Stakeholders:** Create a user-friendly dashboard that visualizes predictions and insights, making them accessible to educators, students, and parents without requiring technical expertise.
+3. **User Interface for Stakeholders:** Create a user-friendly dashboard that visualizes predictions and insights, making them accessible to educators, students, and parents without requiring technical expertise.

 # Contributing